How to Sell a Landscaping Business With Maintenance Contracts (2025 Guide)

 • Present your company's growth potential and market position

-• Address potential buyer concerns proactively
+• Address potential buyer concerns proactively (seasonality, crew retention, equipment age, etc.)

 Step 6: Manage the Transition